 Dubbed ‘Ogiek Celebration Day,’ the anniversary was marked on May 26,2018 at Nessuit Primary School located in Njoro sub-county, Nakuru County; Kenya.

-The Ogiek dressed in their traditional regalia were joined by other indigenous peoples and ethnic communities, lawyers who represented Ogiek in the case, human rights advocates across Africa, members of Kenya’s judiciary, government officials, legislators, clergy, media, partners and friends of Ogiek Peoples’ Development Program(OPDP).
+The Ogiek dressed in their traditional regalia were joined by other indigenous peoples and ethnic communities, lawyer who represented Ogiek in the case, human rights advocates across Africa, members of Kenya’s judiciary, government officials, legislators, clergy, media, partners and friends of Ogiek Peoples’ Development Program(OPDP).

 There were cultural performances from 16 groups drawn from the Ogiek, Samburu,Endorois and Sengwer showcasing the richness of culture among the indigenous communities in Kenya.
 Indigenous trees were planted at the school’s grounds while OPDP appreciated the guests, its partners and friends for their unrelenting support and the community during the long struggle for the Ogiek’s rights.